Skip to main content

 • That said, having the lead pastor greet the newcomers is never a bad thing.
 Hearing from the person in charge shows they aren’t too big to do something simple like greeting, plus it familiarizes the new members with the person who will be preaching later.

 • Show off your church in your greeting.
-For example, include a video or photos of your recent outreach or event when you do the greeting.
+For example, include a video or photos of your recent outreach or events put on by your church event management team when you do the greeting.
 This informs new church members what your church is all about, including any Sunday School classes and various ministries.

 • Engage with the audience in one manner or another.
 For instance, if there is a specific verse you want to focus on for this week, go over it.